 The Upbound Group, Inc. Deferred Compensation Plan is an unfunded, non-qualified deferred compensation plan for a select group of our key management personnel and highly compensated employees.
 The Deferred Compensation Plan first became available to eligible employees in July 2007, with deferral elections taking effect as of August 3, 2007.
 The Deferred Compensation Plan allows participants to defer up to 50% of their base compensation and up to 100% of any bonus compensation.
 Participants may invest the amounts deferred in measurement funds that are the same funds offered as the investment options in our 401(k) Retirement Savings Plan.
-We may make discretionary contributions to the Deferred Compensation Plan and the 401(k) Retirement Savings Plan, up to an amount not to exceed 6% of such employee's compensation.
-These matching contributions are allocated to each of the Deferred Compensation Plan and the 401(k) Retirement's contributions to the Deferred Compensation Plan based on the participant's contributions to the respective plan for the year and, as a result, such allocations may vary year-to-year.
+We may make discretionary contributions to the Deferred Compensation Plan, which are subject to a two-year graded vesting schedule based on the participant's years of service with us.
+Consistent with last year, we made matching contributions in 2023 of 50% of the employee's aggregate contributions to the Deferred Compensation Plan and the 401(k) Retirement Savings Plan, up to an amount not to exceed 6% of such employee's compensation.
+These matching contributions are allocated to each of the Deferred Compensation Plan and the 401(k) Retirement Savings Plan based on the participant's contributions to the respective plan for the year and, as a result, such allocations may vary year-to-year.
 We are obligated to pay the deferred compensation amounts in the future in accordance with the terms of the Deferred Compensation Plan.